 • Business Schools and Computer Management Training (NAICS 611400)

 • Technical and Trade Schools (NAICS 611500)

 • Educational Support Services (NAICS 611700)

-Our monitoring center digitally records, date and time stamps each distress call (Activated red alert) and stores the recording indefinitely should our client company need to request for future use.
 Even teachers who teach younger students aren’t without risk.
 A Texas second grade teacher was treated for a concussion, rib pain and multiple contusions after being attacked by a student and unable to fight back.
 Furthermore, since no appropriate action was taken after the attack, the teacher suffered yet another attack by the same student just four months later.
 This shows that those often not thought of as typical ‘lone workers’ are not exempt from possible, and sometimes even repeat, danger